Full-time UK undergraduate funding

 Independent status and funding

 Student Finance assumes that you are the financial responsibility of your parents unless you can prove otherwise.
 This is up to the age of 25.
+Once you turn 25 you are automatically considered to be independent.
+There are also circumstance in which you can be considered to be independent even if you are under 25.
 The following circumstances are ones that indicate that you are 'independent' from your parents:

 - if you have had a child